speerface/mt-trial/Readme.md

 Perhaps one of the biggest downsides to Transients is that they muddy up the `wp_options` table.
 This can result in poor performance, as that table isn't well-indexed.
 While this is definitely a concern in high volumes, the ease of use of Transients along with their immediate availability outweighs that risk.
-Additionally, whenever a Website post is deleted, the transient for that URL is deleted as well, ensuring that orphan Transients won't linger in the database.
+Additionally, whenever a Website post is permanently deleted, the transient for that URL is deleted as well, ensuring that orphan Transients won't linger in the database.
 This should help avoid an over-abundance of Transient entries in the `options` table.